 Modern digital reverbs can be significantly hi-tech and meticulously crafted, to sound like any type of reverb, natural or unnatural.
 They can make use of convolution reverb, which is impulse response models of actual rooms.
 Throughout countless hours of practice I was always grateful for spring reverb.
 Now we’ll look at a few of these digital reverb pedals and see if any stand out.

 Continue reading “What are the Best Guitar Digital Reverb Pedals?”

-The RV-6 is BOSS’s first new compact reverb pedal since 2002.
-The RV-6 offers eight different reverb effects and uses four control knobs to dial in your sound.
+The RV-6 is Boss’s first new compact reverb pedal since 2002.
+The Boss RV-6 offers eight different reverb effects and uses four control knobs to dial in your sound.
 The first control knob is the Effect Level and this allows you to adjust how much reverb is mixed with the dry signal.
 The Tone knob adjusts the brightness of the reverb, and the Time knobs adjust how long the reverb trails off.
 The last knob allows you to choose among the available reverbs.
-Continue reading “Boss RV-6”
+Continue reading “Boss RV-6 Digital Reverb Pedal”

 The M234 Analog Chorus is another very popular stomp-box created by MXR, a company that’s been making effects pedals since 1972.
 It’s a 100% pure analogue, and it uses a Bucket Brigade chip to delay the signal and create the warm, classic, chorus effect.
-This straightforward product gives you five control knobs to generate your own personal sound.
+The MXR M234 is a straightforward product that gives you five control knobs to generate your own personal sound.
 Level sets the volume of the pedal and acts as the wet/dry mix.
 Continue reading “MXR M234 Analog Chorus Guitar Effects Pedal”

 Continue reading “HBS Zoom G5 Guitar Multi-Effects & Amp Simulator”